 Linehaul contractors receive a monthly bonus 12 times per year.
 They receive a $0.037 per mile bonus unless there is a safety or service incident.
 If there are a safety or service incidents, the bonus amount per mile decreases per incident.

-When we talked about big risks and big rewards in linehaul runs, these bonuses per mile are a large part of that puzzle.
+When we talked about big risks and big rewards in linehaul operations, these bonuses per mile are a large part of that puzzle.

 WHAT'S NEXT IF YOU WANT TO LEARN MORE?